Cavin Family Traveling Fellowship

 The Cavin Family Traveling Fellowship Fund was established in 2002 by Brooks Cavin, III, AIA, as part of the California Community Foundation.

 The initial award of this traveling scholarship in 2007 was established to honor the families and architectural traditions of William Brooks Cavin, Sr. and William Brooks Cavin, Jr., FAIA.
-For more than a decade, the Cavin family continues to remain involved in the mission of the Fellowship by offering travel-study opportunities to West Coast scholars.
-The spirit and the design competition format of the Cavin Fellowship shares those of the Rotch Travelling Scholarship in the East Coast and the Rapson Traveling Study Fellowship in the Midwest.
+For more than a decade, the Cavin family continues to remain involved in the mission of the Fellowship The spirit and format of this design-based competition format of the Cavin Fellowship was inspired by those of the Rotch and Rapson Traveling Study Fellowships to offer travel-study opportunities to West Coast scholars.

 Through this competition and the discussion that is fostered by it among its jury members, the young pracitioners and recent graduates who compete in it, and the universities that they represent, the fellowship continues to nurture design in architecture and to promote a further understanding of resource sustainability in the world.